acsone/click-odoo-contrib/README.rst

     ...
     --addons-dir TEXT           [default: .]
     --msgmerge / --no-msgmerge  Merge .pot changes into all .po files [default: False]
+    --msgmerge-if-new-pot / --no-msg-merge-if-new-pot
+                                Merge .pot changes into all .po files, only if a new .pot file has been created.
+                                [default: False]
     --commit / --no-commit      Git commit exported .pot files if needed.
                                 [default: False]